arabellas-craft/arabellas-craft.github.io/_posts/2022-03-26-New-Moon-Ritual-Ideas.md

 For me, this is a vital step to get me into the right headspace for ritual.
 Surround yourself with things that taste, sound, smell, look and feel good to you and help you relax.
 I have certain incense and music that I only use during my moon rituals, just hearing that music or smelling that incense can instantly get me ready for ritual.
 I find that I prefer for things to be more tranquil during the new moon.

 ## 2. Ground yourself
-Grounding yourself can be done in lots of different ways, but my favorite is doing a simple [body scan meditation](https://www.uclahealth.org/programs/marc/free-guided-meditations/body-scan-for-sleep) where you feel into each part of your body one after another.
-Another great grounding technique is the [5-4-3-2-1 technique](https://www.mondaycampaigns.org/wp-content/uploads/2021/06/destress-monday-infographic-54321-grounding-technique.png) where you name 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and 1 thing you can taste.
+Grounding yourself can be done in lots of different ways, but my favorite is doing a simple [body scan meditation](https://www.uclahealth.org/programs/marc/free-guided-meditations/body-scan-for-sleep){:target="_blank" rel="noopener noreferrer"} where you feel into each part of your body one after another.
+Another great grounding technique is the [5-4-3-2-1 technique](https://www.mondaycampaigns.org/wp-content/uploads/2021/06/destress-monday-infographic-54321-grounding-technique.png){:target="_blank" rel="noopener noreferrer"} where you name 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and 1 thing you can taste.

 ## 3. Journaling prompts
 After grounding myself I generally start my ritual with journaling.
 Journaling can be a great way to connect to yourself, set intentions, and build plans or growth.
 Every new moon I create a sacred space (even if it's just in my house!) and spend some time journaling, with some of the following prompts: